convertersystems/opc-ua-samples/README.md

 2. Node.js Tools for Visual Studio version 1.1 or higher - http://aka.ms/explorentvs

 ### Releases

+v1.4.0 Added "Sign In" dialog to support servers that require a UserNameIdentity.
+NodeServer has new command line argument "--allowAnonymous" | "-a"

 v1.3.0 Added StatusHmi to demonstrate the basic subscription feature.

 v1.2.0 Added ConsoleApp to demonstrate that SessionChannel is all you need for logging of data or events.